chronicleprotocol/documentation/docs/hackathons/eth-lisbon-hackathon.md

 For a detailed outline of the interface and additional functionalities, click [here](https://github.com/chronicleprotocol/chronicle-std/blob/main/src/IChronicle.sol)
 :::

-## Whitelising your address via Etherscan
+## Whitelisting your address via Etherscan

 To whitelist your address or other addresses for a Chronicle Oracle on Etherscan, follow these steps: